DataBiosphere/terra-cli/README.md

                Terra workspace, with no setup.
 ```

-The Terra CLI allows running "supported" external tools within the context of a workspace.
+The Terra CLI allows running supported external tools within the context of a workspace.
-Nextflow and the Gcloud CLI are the first examples of "supported" tools.
+Nextflow and the Gcloud CLIs are the first examples of supported tools.
-Thinking about what it means to "support" a new tool is currently evolving.
+Exactly what it means to be a "supported" tool is still under discussion.